Coronavirus (COVID-19) and CRPS

 The 111 website say that if you have to stay at home but feel well enough to work you can ask your employer if you are able to work from home.
 If you are able to work from home, you will not need an isolation note.
 If you’re unable to work from home then you are able to use the NHS 111 isolation note service.

-Do surgical face masks help prevent coronavirus COVID-19?
+Do face masks help prevent coronavirus COVID-19?

-However if you are infected with the virus then wearing a surgical face mask may reduce the risk of you infecting others.
+If you are infected with the virus then wearing a surgical face mask may reduce the risk of you infecting others.

 For face masks to be effective they need to be work correctly, frequently changed, removed properly and then disposed of safely.